Alekssandher/olminu-bot-old/README.md

 ```

 ## Registering Slash Commands
 Registering commands is simple.
-Use the `register-commands.js` script provided in the repository.
+Use the `register-commands.ts` script provided in the repository.
 Commands can be registered globally or restricted to a specific guild.

 ```
 // To register guild commands
-node register-commands.js guild
+ts-node register-commands.ts guild
 ```
 ```
-// To register global commands node register-commands.js global
+// To register global commands ts-node register-commands.ts global
 ```
 > Note: Global command registration might take up to an hour to propagate across all servers.
 Guild commands are updated instantly.
 ## Contribution